Global payments

 Which international payment gateway is the best for Indian freelancers?

-Platforms like Infinity, PayPal, Wise, and Payoneer are frequently used; it depends on your demands.
-Of these, Infinity is the most appropriate for freelancers in India.
+Platforms like Infinity, PayPal, Wise, and Payoneer are the best international payment gateways available in India for freelancers.
+Out of these, Infinity is the most appropriate for freelancers in India.

 Does PayPal work well for Indian freelancers?